patsobo/grading-tool/README.md

 This tool could possibly be extended to be useful for classes beyond the computer science department; however, this is unlikely, considering Canvas has a "SpeedGrader" tool that looks way better than mine.
 This tool is really helpful for submissions that need to be compiled or whatever outside of the Canvas website and can't just be viewed with a document previewer or something.

 Read the documents inside the `public` folder to try and get a better idea of how this project is structure if you want to make changes.
-I don't think they're written well at all, so also feel free to email me at psobolew@mines.edu with questions.
+I don't claim I'm a master of making script tools (quite the opposite), so if something makes no sense and those admittedly poorly-written documents are don't clarify anything, please email me at psobolew@mines.edu with questions as well.